CHTC/chtc-website-source/_uw-research-computing/hpc-quick-ref.md

 ## Machine information

-These commands display information about the execution points - machines that execute/run jobs.
+These commands display information about the machines that execute jobs.

 | Command | Use | Notes |
 | --- | --- | --- |